colinmorris/colinmorris.github.com/_posts/2016-07-01-dreaming-rbms.markdown

 <div class="panel panel-default">
 <div class="panel-heading">Aside</div>
 <div class="panel-body">
 We said that energy is defined for a configuration of the visible <i>and</i> hidden layer, so what does it mean when we talk about the energy of a training example?
-The energy of a visible configuration is defined as <code>sum(energy(my_visible, hidden) for hidden in all_possible_hidden_vectors)</code>.
+The energy of a visible configuration <code>v</code> is defined as <code>sum(energy(v, hidden) for hidden in all_possible_hidden_vectors)</code>.
 We can't feasibly iterate over all 2<sup>n</sup> possible hidden layers, but it turns out there's an equivalent closed-form that's easy to calculate.
 </div>
 </div>